Rogue Valley AVA: Soils

+precipitation and they are considerably more acid than those of the Rogue Valley, having pH ranges of 5.4 to 6.0.

+Regions

-Applegate Valley AVA
+Applegate Valley

-The Applegate Valley AVA, established in 2000, is the only sub-AVA in the Rogue Valley AVA.
-The Applegate River flows through the town of Applegate and near the city of Jacksonville, which was the location of Oregon's first winery (the winery has been restored and re-opened as Valley View Winery).
-This region contains vineyards at altitudes ranging from 1000 ft to 1500 ft above sea level, and is warmer and drier than the Illinois Valley to the west, but less so than the Bear Creek Valley to the east.
-Grapes that thrive here include Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Zinfandel, with Cabernet Sauvignon and Merlot being the dominant varietals.
+Applegate Valley is the only sub-appellation, established in 2000, within Rogue Valley.
+The Applegate River flows through the town of Applegate and near the city of Jacksonville, which was the location in 1854 of the first commercial winery in the Pacific Northwest which was restored and re-opened in the original name Valley View Winery in 1972.
+This region contains vineyards at altitudes ranging from 1000 to 1500 ft above sea level, and is warmer and drier than the Illinois Valley to the west, but less so than the Bear Creek Valley to the east.
+Grapes that thrive here include Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Zinfandel, with Syrah, Merlot, and Viognier being the dominant varietals, with additional strengths in Pinot Noir and Chardonnay.

 Bear Creek Valley

 Bear Creek is the most populated of the Rogue River tributaries, as it flows through the cities of Medford and Ashland.
-Here, the valley floor is 2000 ft above sea level, and the climate is warm and dry.
-The climate of the Bear Creek Valley is similar to that of Bordeaux, and it is well suited for cultivating varietals such as Cabernet Sauvignon, Merlot, Chardonnay, Cabernet Franc, Pinot gris, Sauvignon blanc, Malbec and Syrah.
+The valley floor runs parallel with the Interstate 5 corridor and is 2000 ft above sea level.
+The warm, dry climate of the Bear Creek Valley is similar to that of Bordeaux, and it is well suited for cultivating varietals such as Cabernet Sauvignon, Merlot, Chardonnay, Cabernet Franc, Pinot Gris, Sauvignon Blanc, Malbec and Syrah.

 Illinois Valley

-The westernmost tributary of the Rogue River is the Illinois River, which rises in southern Josephine County, in the Red Buttes Wilderness.
+The westernmost tributary of the Rogue River is the Illinois River that which rises in southern Josephine County in the Red Buttes Wilderness.
 The river flows generally northwest along the west side of the Klamath Mountains, past Cave Junction, Kerby and through the Siskiyou National Forest.
 It joins the Rogue River from the south on the Curry-Josephine county line, approximately 15 mi from the Pacific Ocean.
 The region is marked by high elevation, and is significantly influenced by marine climates.
 The region is well-suited for growing Burgundy varietals, similar to those grown in the Willamette Valley AVA.